Post-Soviet transition in Ukraine: End of the transitional period

 In 1994, Leonid Kuchma was elected by 52% of the voters.
 He implemented economic reforms paving the way for aid from the International Monetary Fund.
 However, Kuchma failed to obtain a majority in the 1994 Ukrainian parliamentary election and had to share power with the opposition.
 The 13th legislation was issued by parliament on 28 June 1996, where a constitution was adopted and took effect immediately afterwards.
-The country's official name became "Ukraine" instead of "Republic of Ukraine".
+The country's official name became "Ukraine".